angular-book/angular-guide/docs/02-Angular-101/10-Creating-An-Angular-App/140-serving.md

 ---
 sidebar_position: 3.5
+sidebar_class_name: sidebar-lab
 ---

 import EmbedVideo from "@site/src/components/VideoEmbed";
 import Shortcut from "@site/src/components/Shortcut"

-# ⚒️ Compiling and Serving your Application
+# Compiling and Serving your Application

 Ultimately, your Angular application will be built for "production".
 It will just be an HTML file, some CSS, and a few JavaScript files.
 We'll do that later.